 Matt Potter is an Australian-born writer who keeps part of his psyche in Berlin.
 Matt has been published in various places online, his anthology Vestal Aversion was published earlier in 2012 and he is also the founding editor of Pure Slush.
 Find more of Matt’s work here.

 Judith Pryor is formerly a cultural critic and historian.
 She has spent the last eighteen months at home looking after her young daughter and, besides writing short fiction, is now learning the guitar, blogging about motherhood and feminism on smothered and putting the finishing touches on a children’s novel.

 Aaron Robertson is a writer and musician living in Hikurangi.
-Some of his poetry can be found at Take Flight.
+His poetry and flash fiction have previously appeared in Poetry NZ, Snorkel and 52I250.

 Bev Robitai lives on the North Shore of Auckland and writes murder mysteries in between wrangling words and editing projects for other writers.
 She is occasionally interrupted to take photos of houses, but never to do housework.
 Her books can be found on Amazon.

 Pat Rosier has published four novels and is working on a fifth.
 A collection of short pieces, Stones Gathered Together, is available as an ebook on Kobo, Kindle and most other ebook outlets.
 She lives with her partner, Prue Hyman, in Paekakariki.